ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 - Delete: Keys can be deleted, but values are never updated.
 The value for each key is inserted once.
   - TODO: should we prevent re-inserts of keys that have been deleted?
 - Update: Keys are never deleted, but values can be updated.
+- Append: Keys are never deleted, existing values are never updated, but sets of values can be extended with more entries.
+- Up/Del: Keys can be deleted, existing entries can be removed, sets of values can be extended with more entries.

 Currently, there are no column families that both delete and update keys.